How to finance your studies

 If you are admitted through scholarship programmes or exchange programmes such as ERASMUS and NORDPLUS your home institution is responsible for distributing grants that will cover some of your expenses.
 As the size of these grants vary, please contact your home institution to find out the exact amount.

-In order to obtain a residence permit as a student from outside the EU/EEA-area or as a full degree student (except Quota students) you need to document sufficient funding as described under Residence and work permit.
+In order to obtain a residence permit as a student from outside the EU/EEA-area or as a full degree student you need to document sufficient funding as described under residence and work permit.

 You are responsible for financing your own studies and your stay in Norway.